-- In Water Year 2009, SqCWD pumped less than its pumping goals stated in the GMP and the lowest total amount since 1984.
-In the prior four water years, SqCWD had been within 2% of meeting the GMP overall pumping goal of 4,800 acre-feet per year, while from Water Years 1987-2004, SqCWD exceeded the GMP overall annual pumping goal by an average of 12%. - Due to the third consecutive drought year, SqCWD declared a Precautionary Drought Curtailment for a voluntary reduction in water use of 15% from May-October 2009.
-In May-September 2009, SqCWD decreased pumping approximately 14% compared to 2005-2008 averages for May-September.
-Approximately 350 acre-feet of the total 460 acre-feet annual reduction from the 2005-2008 average was achieved from May-September.
-Therefore, the decline in production can be attributed to the Precautionary Drought Curtailment as well as economic conditions and water demand offset credits implemented in advance of development and does not reflect a permanent change in overall water use. - CWD's groundwater pumping for Water Year 2009 was 45 acre-feet in the Purisima Formation and 556 acre-feet in the Aromas Red Sands, which meets CWD's target objectives for pumping within the sustainable yield. - CWD has been within its pumping targets consistently over the last 20 years. - SqCWD and CWD's target pumping are within the context of a total estimated pumping in the basin.
-Other pumpers in the Soquel-Aptos Area include the City of Santa Cruz, small water systems, and private domestic and agricultural wells. - The City of Santa Cruz pumped 547 acre-feet from the Purisima area in Water Year 2009.
-This amount is the highest since 2002, but is still under the 575 acre-feet per year estimate (Johnson et al., 2004) that was assumed for establishing SqCWD's share of the sustainable yield in the Purisima area.
-It is also under the City's planned pumping of 645 acre-feet per year during normal years according to its Integrated Water Plan (Gary Fiske and Associates, 2003). - The City of Santa Cruz has been at or under the estimate of 575 acre-feet per year since 1994.
+- In Water Year 2010, SqCWD pumped 700 acre-feet less than its pumping goals stated in the GMP and the lowest total amount going back to 1984.
+In Water Year 2009, SqCWD pumped over 415 acre-feet less than its pumping goal stated in the GMP.
+From Water Years 2005 to 2008, SqCWD had been within 2% of meeting the GMP overall pumping goal of 4,800 acre-feet per year, while from Water Years 1987-2004, SqCWD exceeded the GMP overall annual pumping goal by an average of 12%. - Rainfall was above average amounts in Water Year 2010, and SqCWD did not declare a drought curtailment.
+The decline in SqCWD production is mostly attributed to economic conditions, lack of corresponding development for completed water demand offsets, and weather conditions reducing outdoor irrigation demand and does not reflect a permanent change in overall water use. - CWD's groundwater pumping for Water Year 2010 was 23 acre-feet in the Purisima Formation and 559 acre-feet in the Aromas Red Sands, which meets CWD's target objectives for pumping within the sustainable yield. - CWD has been within its pumping targets consistently over the last 25 years. - SqCWD and CWD's target pumping are within the context of a total estimated pumping in the basin.
+Other pumpers in the Soquel-Aptos Area include the City of Santa Cruz, small water systems, and private domestic and agricultural wells. - The City of Santa Cruz pumped 451 acre-feet from the Purisima area in Water Year 2010.
+This amount is under the 575 acre-feet per year estimate (Johnson et al., 2004) that was assumed for establishing SqCWD's share of the sustainable yield in the Purisima area. - The City of Santa Cruz has been within 3% or under the estimate of 575 acre-feet per year since 1994. - Except for an update from Polo Grounds Park in 2007 and Cabrillo College in 2009, there have been no updates on pumping estimates for other pumpers, such as private wells and small water systems, since the GMP was enacted.

-- There have been no updates on pumping estimates for other pumpers, such as private wells and small water systems, since the GMP was enacted. - Measured pumping amounts meet numerical targets set under this BMO in the GMP; however, a recent evaluation of the sustainable yield indicates that pumping continues to exceed the sustainable yield.
+• Measured pumping amounts meet numerical targets set under this BMO in the GMP; however, a recent evaluation of the sustainable yield indicates that pumping continues to exceed the sustainable yield.
 In addition, the sustainable yield estimates are based on the amount of pumping required to maintain protective groundwater levels after they are achieved (BMO 2-2).
-Recovery of the groundwater basin still needs to be achieved before applying these sustainable yield estimates as pumping goals.
-The fact that overall groundwater level recovery has not occurred indicates the basin remains in overdraft.
-Pumping will need to be reduced below the sustainable yield to recover groundwater levels in the basin.
+Recovery of the groundwater basin to protective coastal groundwater levels still needs to be achieved before applying these sustainable yield estimates as pumping goals.
+The basin remains in overdraft and pumping will need to be reduced below the sustainable yield to recover groundwater levels in the basin.